A Devil of a time – part 2

 And finally,

-Concerning beliefs regarding an afterlife among Plains Indians, Charles Eastman, in Light on the Indian World: The Essential Writings of Charles Eastman (Ohiyesa), writes: “The idea of a ‘happy hunting-ground’’is modern and probably borrowed, or invented by the white man.”
+Concerning beliefs regarding an afterlife among Plains Indians, Charles Eastman, in Light on the Indian World: The Essential Writings of Charles Eastman (Ohiyesa), writes: “The idea of a ‘happy hunting-ground’ is modern and probably borrowed, or invented by the white man.”

 These sources certainly belie Frank’s assertions.
-As for his claim of Dodge’s linguistic fluency, once source on the name notes that in Lakota the word for bad god or evil spirit is wakansica, and the word for black bear is wahanksica.
-It seems possible and plausible that Dodge simply misheard or mistranslated the word.
+As for his claim of Dodge’s linguistic fluency, once source on the Tower’s name notes that in Lakota the word for bad god or evil spirit is wakansica, and the word for black bear is wahanksica.
+It seems both possible and plausible that Dodge simply misheard or mistranslated the word.

 Here’s what you can learn from a stop in the Visitor’s Center at Devils Tower if you read the placards.
-You will see this on one of them:
+You will see this on one of them:.

-You’ll also see this poster for sale:
+You’ll also see this poster for sale:.

 The Indian Law resource center notes that Bear Lodge is a sacred site for more than 20 different Native American tribes and that for “centuries, Indians have performed religious and cultural ceremonies there, including the Sun Dance, sweat lodge rites, vision quests, and prayer offerings.”
 For me, the weight of the evidence lends itself to the idea that Dodge was wrong.